-- 4. Each candidate shall be required to submit nominating petitions containing the signatures of ten eligible voters or the majority of the voting unit, whichever is smaller. - a.
-Nominating petitions shall be obtained from and hand delivered to the place designated on the notice of elections. - b.
-Nominating petitions must be submitted by the date specified on the notice of election. - c.
-Nominating petitions may be withdrawn up to twenty-four hours prior to the opening of the election process.
+- 4. Each candidate shall be required to file a declaration of candidacy form in the Office of Faculty and Staff Relations by the date specified on the notice of election.
+Candidates may withdraw up to twenty-four hours prior to the opening of the election process.
 A notice of names withdrawn shall be posted next to every ballot box. - 5.
 The legislative committee shall confirm the eligibility of all candidates. - 6.
 The notice of election shall be prepared and circulated by the office of faculty and staff relations for at least ten working days prior to the date the nominating petitions are due. - a.
 The names, department/unit, and school/unit of nominees shall be placed on a paper ballot.
 A member of the legislative committee shall initial this ballot for accuracy.
 The office of faculty and staff relations shall distribute the list of nominees to all eligible voters at least five working days (when classes are in session) before the election. - b.
 The elections shall be conducted for five consecutive working days at the designated place, with the polls open continuously during the hours specified on the notice of election. - c.
 The elections shall be by secret ballot. - d.
 Voters shall initial the voter list before casting the ballot. - e.
 Tie votes for all college-wide elections shall be broken by the drawing of lots. - f.
 If more than one candidate from one department or unit runs, only the one with the most votes will be elected with ties broken by the drawing of lots. - 7.
 The office of faculty and staff relations shall post a list of the election results at the polling sites within five working days after the close of all elections.
 The results will include total number of votes, the number of votes for each candidate and their department. - 8.
 If a vacancy of less than an academic year occurs, the runner-up in the election shall fill the vacancy for the unexpired term.
 If there was no runner up or if the runner up is from the same department as a current member of the committee or if the vacancy is for an academic year or longer, a new election shall be held for the balance of the term. - 9.
 Any person wishing to file an appeal must notify the chair of the committee in writing within five working days of receipt of notification of the recommendation or decision in question.
 The appellant, within five additional working days, must then forward to the chair of the committee a statement indicating the basis for the appeal together with all supporting evidence.
 Individuals appealing a recommendation of non-reappointment may be permitted additional time at the discretion of the chair of the personnel appeals committee. - 10.
 When the statement of appeal, together with all supporting documentation, is filed with the chair of the personnel appeals committee all members are so notified and directed to make arrangements to examine the materials in question as well as the personnel file of the appellant.
 After this examination is completed, a meeting of the committee is scheduled to discuss and assess the merits (or the absence of merit) of the appeal.
 Six members of the committee constitute a quorum.
 Should a vacancy exist on the committee, a quorum shall be five members until such time as a new member is seated.
 Under no circumstances shall the committee deliberate with fewer than five members.